AceyJS/acey/README.md

 ### This is too much.
 The redux boilerplate is clean and enable you to make a good organization on small apps.
+#### But one change require code update at many different place that makes editing awful when you either didn't write the code or your app is just big.
 Still, more and more, you add actions and reducers (and so data to handle), more you find yourself feeling the architecture messy, hard to maintain, and a significant drop concerning your productivity working on the project.